hmchen47/DataScience/Notes/p01-Bayesian.md

 ### 3.19.1 Monte Carlo methods

 + Monte Carlo methods
-  + a toolkit of techniques aiming oo evaluating integrals or sums by simulation rather than exact or approximate algebraic analysis
+  + a toolkit of techniques aiming on evaluating integrals or sums by simulation rather than exact or approximate algebraic analysis
   + a.k.a. probabilistic sensitivity analysis
   + the simulated quantities passed into a standard spreadsheet and the resulting distributions of the outputs of the spreadsheet reflecting the uncertainty about the inputs
   + used for Bayesian analysis provided the prior/current posterior distribution of concern is a member of a known family